qualcomm-linux/build-guide/topic/k2c-qli-build-ga/build_landing_page.rst

         QSC CLI is a command line interface (CLI) where you can download, compile, and flash the Qualcomm Linux builds through a command line.

-    .. grid-item-card::  |icn-book-blue|  Build with GitHub for unregistered users
+    .. grid-item-card::  |icn-book-blue|  Build from Source
         :class-card: card-base-line
         :class-title: font-link
         :class-body: font-gray-60